withastro/docs/.github/PULL_REQUEST_TEMPLATE.md

 - What does this PR change?
 Give us a brief description.
 - Did you change something visual?
 A before/after screenshot can be helpful.
-- Is this change small enough not impact translation work?
+- Is this change small enough not to impact translation work?
   Include `minor`, `broken link` or `typo` in the PR title
 - Is this a translation PR?
 Consider pinging your i18n-gang on Discord for a review.
 - Not on Discord?
 Join us at https://astro.build/chat